 Topics covered include:

-Sundance Master Class Directing TV with Rachel Raimist
+Master Class: Directing TV with Rachel Raimist (February 2022)

 Television and streaming episodic shows have taken a great leap in recent years, becoming platforms for serious directors to experiment and break traditional barriers of format and genre.
 Simultaneously, the medium has welcomed diverse voices and talent who have taken risks as they find their unique voices and visual styles.
 Join award-winning filmmaker and producer Rachel Raimist (The Sex Lives of College Girls, Wu-Tang: An American Saga, The Big Leap), who has directed shows for HBO MAX, Hulu, DISNEY+, CW, and more, as she unveils her process of directing TV from start to finish.
 In this three-hour online event, we will define the role of a TV director and how to get hired as one and cover the steps it takes to be successful as an episodic director, from effective meetings with your crew to the prep process to working with actors.